amejiarosario/amejiarosario.github.io/source/_posts/2018-04-23-most-popular-algorithms-time-complexity-every-programmer-should-know-free-online-tutorial-course.md

 > 20! = 2,432,902,008,176,640,000

 As you might guess, you want to stay away if possible from algorithms that have this running time!

+**Examples of O(n!) factorial runtime algorithms**:
+- Permutations of a string.
+- Solving the traveling salesman problem with a brute-force search

+Let's solve the first example.

 ## Permutations